 To-do lists should also be visible.
 After all, if something is out of sight, it’s out of mind.
-Our Productivity Daily Desk Pad is designed to give you a full planning and organization experience: you can use its tear-out pages to track your schedule, daily tasks, habits, and moods.
+Our Productivity Planner Cards and a range of Productivity Desk Pads is designed to give you a full planning and organization experience: you can use its tear-out pages to track your schedule, daily tasks, habits, and moods.
 The ‘notes’ section is perfect for daily reflection and creative brainstorming as well.

 Finally, you may want to use the Quarterly Productivity Planner for your long-term goals and plans.
 This helpful tool is designed to help you keep your aspirations, intentions, and long-term goals in sight.

 Also, here are some tips on what you can do with your to-do lists to reap the most out of them.

 Set Your Priorities

 Barry Schwarz, author of The Paradox of Choice, explains in his book and popular TED talk that it is more difficult for people to make decisions when they have a large number of choices.
 Additionally, having too much choice can leave you feeling dissatisfied.
 The same is true for your task list.
 The more tasks you have, the harder it will be to get actual work done.
 It’s time you start prioritizing what needs to get done.
 Not sure how?
 Don’t worry; we’ve got you covered with these five questions to prioritize better and reach your goals quicker.